Cray-HPE/docs-csm/operations/multi-tenancy/ExampleWorkflow.md

               memory: 512Mi
     ```

-#### Appendix C - Slurm configuration
+### Appendix C - Slurm configuration

-First, you are responsible for divvying up the Slingshot VNI space among the primary `Slurmcluster` ('user' namespace) and any tenant `Slurmclusters`.
+First, you are responsible for divvying up the Slingshot VNI space among the primary `SlurmCluster` ('user' namespace) and any tenant `SlurmClusters`.
-Start with the primary `Slurmcluster`, and then configure each tenant.
+Start with the primary `SlurmCluster`, and then configure each tenant.
 Here is an example for primary and one tenant:

 * This is filename `/etc/slurm/slurm.conf` for `user` namespace; partial file is shown.